BUILD FRONTIERS: MANIFESTO

 There was nowhere else to be but in the digital world.

 But 20 years is a long time for technology.
 Since then, most people I know now carry pocket-computers more powerful than the ones that landed Armstrong and Aldrin on the moon.
-Frontier technologies that were impossible before are now just barely possible.
+Frontier technologies once thought impossible are now possibie.

 And know this: the future from here on out will be built by solving problems in the physical world.
 In deeptech.
 In atoms with bits.